 LCHC is a nonprofit 501(c) (3) organization, with a 22-member Board of Directors, representing a cross-section of the population served by the health center.
 Over 50% of the board members are active patients of the health center.
 Board members have a diversity of experience and expertise.
 We have, for example, members with expertise in banking, law, finance, long term care, public health, employees of other community agencies, a Lynn Episcopal priest, two high school students (patients of our SBHC at Classical High School), and several retirees.
 13 of the current 22 members are Latino, African American, or Asian.
 13 are women.

 The Board of Directors has responsibility for setting the policies of the corporation, managing and controlling all property of the corporation, and assuring the financial viability of the organization and the quality of its services.
 The Board has the responsibility for recruiting, hiring, and regularly evaluating the Chief Executive Officer, who is responsible to the Board for carrying out strategic and operational goals.
 The Senior Management team reports to the Chief Executive Officer.
-The Chief Executive Officer, Lori Abrams Berry, MSW, MPH has been at the health center since 1996 and has over 40 years of experience leading community health programs.
-Kiame Mahaniah, MD, a licensed family medicine physician, is our Chief Medical Officer and has over two decades of community health center experience.
+Kiame Mahaniah MD, a licensed family medicine physician will become the Chief Executive Officer in October 2017 upon Lori Abrams Berry’s retirement.
+Dr. Mahaniah has over two decades of community health center clinical and leadership experience.
 Mark Alexakos, MD, MPP, is a licensed psychiatrist board-certified in both child/adolescent psychiatry and adult psychiatry, and serves as our Chief Behavioral Health Officer.
 Our Chief Operating Officer is Bernadette Thomas, APRN, DNP, MPH, who has many years of health center clinical and operational experience.
 Our medical staff members are all board eligible or board certified in their specialty areas and we have extensive credentialing and privileging procedures for all licensed clinical staff.

 LCHC makes every effort to meet the diverse multicultural needs of its target populations with significant numbers of bilingual and bicultural staff.
 Of current employees, 59% are non-white.
 Staff members who are bilingual or multilingual make up 56% of our staff.
 Languages spoken at the health center include Akoin, Amharic, Arabic, Chinese, Creole, French, German, Hebrew, Hindi, Hungarian, Igbo (Nigeria), Italian, Khmer, Korean, Laotian, Pashto (Pashtun), Portuguese, Russian, Spanish, Tigrigna (Eritrea), Vietnamese, Yoruba (Nigeria)The health center serves many Latino, Cambodian and Russian families and individuals.
 As the Massachusetts Refugee and Immigrant Health Program’s health assessment service for the North Shore, LCHC has also attracted patients from Somalia, Iraq, Eritrea, Afghanistan, Burma, Congo and many other countries.